 The Powerscourt Waterfall is 130 m high and the highest waterfall in Ireland.
 And it, too, was closed.
 So we didn’t see the waterfall but instead we saw a lot of sheep in a fantastic scenery.
 A very Irish view.
 Then the sun was going down and we had to rush back to the airport.

 That was it, our Wicklow Mountains scenic drive.
 I think we saw quite a bit in a day.

 More on Ireland Travel

-If you are planning a trip to Ireland, check out my other posts on the green island:
+If you are planning to travel in Ireland, check out these posts:

-- A day trip from Dublin by bus: Giants Causeway Day Trip from Dublin
+- Bus trip from Dublin: Giants Causeway Day Trip from Dublin

-- What to see in Dublin: Self-Guided Dublin Walking Tour: Dublin;s Top Sights
+- Walk around Dublin and see the sights: Self-Guided Dublin Walking Tour: Dublin’s Top Sights

-- Or what about a road trip around Ireland?
-Road Trip in Ireland: Dublin to Galway, Moher and Cork
+- Make a road trip around Ireland: Road Trip in Ireland: Dublin to Galway, Moher and Cork